Regression Test Harness for the OpenJDK platform: jtreg

 recommended for production builds.

 Currently, the makefiles are just set up for use on Unix-like systems.
+On Windows, you can use Cygwin to provide a suitable environment for building jtreg.

 For more information, see the README file in the source repository.